onlyhavecans/squirrels.wtf/content/posts/Fun with Git, Jenkins & Nagios.md

 Technically that is all the Jenkins config we need to have it automatically clone the hub to it's own private repo and then nagios -v to test the config.
 All typed out it seems like a decent amount of steps but by the time you set up your third Jenkin's test you realize most all of that is boilerplate.
 Most of the time you spend with Jenkin's is checking to see why your build failed and sometimes tweaking tests for the environment.
 It's really a get set up and get out of your way kinda tool.

-Now BEFORE we move on let's make Jenkin's do a little extra work and deploy from the hub to the live configs if the tests pass... oh crap you clicked save already didn't you...
-If you did just go back to the project and hit `Configure`.
+Now BEFORE we move on let's make Jenkin's do a little extra work and deploy from the hub to the live configs if the tests pass… oh crap you clicked save already didn't you… If you did just go back to the project and hit `Configure`.

 Now Under `Build` click `Add Build Step` and add a _second_ `Execute Shell`.
 Then put the following unto it[^GITPULL]